Labor shares the concerns of people across Australia who are worried about the impact of gambling advertising, particularly on children.

 In 2017, 2018 and 2019 Labor supported amendments to the Interactive Gambling Act to strengthen consumer protection measures for online gambling, to prohibit credit betting, to prohibit lottery betting (“synthetic lotteries”) and to establish a National Self-Exclusion Register (NSER) to allow individuals at risk of or experiencing gambling related harm to exclude themselves from interactive wagering services and limit their exposure to direct marketing activities.

 Unfortunately, the Morrison Government has been in no hurry to protect Australians vulnerable to the harms of online gambling.
-The NSER was meant to be up and running by May 2020 but, owing to Government delay in getting legislation passed last year, it won’t be implemented until mid-2021.
-It is unacceptable that the Government allowed this critical gap in consumer protection to continue, particularly in the context of the COVID-19 pandemic.
+The NSER was meant to be up and running by May 2020 but, owing to Government delay in getting legislation passed, it won’t be implemented until mid-2021.
+It is unacceptable that the Government allowed this critical gap in consumer protection to continue.

 Labor supports a range of regulation to ensure a high level of social responsibility in the advertising of gambling products in Australia.